codatio/codat-docs/docs/accounting-api/guides/invoice-finance/introduction.md

 ### ✔️ Delve into the demo app to...

-- Create and submit an example loan application form,
-- Create a test company via Codat’s API to represent the borrower,
-- Link the test company to Codat's sandbox source of financial data,
-- Fetch that data using Codat’s Enhanced Profit and Loss and Enhanced Balance Sheet endpoints,
-- Use Codat’s webhooks to trigger the underwriting of a loan,
+- Establish a connection with our test accounting platform,
+- Pull invoice data required for the financing assessment,
+- Check the invoices' eligibility based on a set of criteria we defined in the app,
-- Produce an automated underwriting decision based on custom financial data points.
+- Issue a decision on eligible invoices.

 ### ❌ This guide does not cover...

 - Building any application form and dashboard UIs,
-- Details or recommendations of various financial data points used in different underwriting models.
+- Carrying out due diligence checks on the borrower,
+- Instructions on how to build your own invoice financing product.

 ### About the demo app

 The app's codebase is available via our [GitHub repo](https://github.com/codatio/build-guide-underwriting-be).
 Clone it locally to try out the application.

-The codebase uses Codat and its [Assess](/assess/overview) product to make an underwriting decision.
+The codebase uses Codat and its [Accounting API](/accounting-api/overview) product to make an invoice financing decision.
 We will walk you through the setup in the Portal and the code [next](/accounting-api/guides/invoice-finance/setting-up).

 ### Why we use _Accounting API_

-The demo app makes use of the categorization feature of [Assess](/assess/overview).
-This feature analyses the full list of a company's accounts and assigns a category to each account.
-This solves the problem of bookkeepers giving different names to the same accounting category.

-For example, one bookkeeper may name their marketing account "Facebook Ads", and another may call it "Online Marketing".
-Assess will categorize both accounts in the same way - as _Expense > Operating > Marketing_.
-This enables lenders to use a standardized taxonomy, no matter how the bookkeeper manages their accounts.

-This standardizes the data irrespective of its source and helps you make a comprehensive assessment of your customer's financial health, produce additional insights (e.g. calculate financial ratios), and automate decisioning based on these insights.

----
+The demo app relies on Codat's [Accounting API](/accounting-api/overview).
+Our universal API simplifies the following aspects of invoice financing:

+- Invoice collection

+ We remove the manual effort of uploading and extracting invoice data with our accounting platform integrations, saving your team’s time and effort and providing the borrower with a better digital experience.

+- Risk assessment

+Our accounting platform integrations give you real-time insight into the financial health of a business and its customers, allowing you to make better invoice financing decisions.

 ### Read next